 5) Eat a Light Breakfast

-This runs counter to American culture which teaches us that it’s essential to begin the day with a hearty breakfast.
+This runs counter to American culture, which teaches us that it’s essential to begin the day with a hearty breakfast.
 But the fact is when we first wake up, our digestive fire isn’t very strong; it’s still partly asleep so our morning meal should be light.
 Lunch can be a more substantial meal since we have plenty of energy to digest by midday.

 6) Always Eat in a Relaxed State

-When we eat when we’re upset, angry, or in a hurry our food will not digest properly.
+When we eat when we’re upset, angry, or in a hurry, our food will not digest properly.
 Vital energy will get used first to handle the mental stress, and less will remain for digestion.
 What we don’t digest often turns into bacterial fermentation, toxic filth, or fat.
 Take time to enjoy your meal and savor every bite.

 7) Don’t Mix Too Much Together

 Each food requires a different amount of time to digest and utilizes different digestive juices from the stomach.
-Therefore it’s important not to mix too many different types of food.
+Therefore it’s important not to mix too many kinds of food.
 When eating grains don’t mix two different grains in the same meal.
 No rice and wheat at the same time.
 Rather have rice and vegetables or wheat with vegetables.
 Avoid combining raw and cooked at the same time as they break down differently.

 8) Eat Neither Too Cold Nor Too Hot

-The temperature of our food we eat should match the temperature of our own body.
+The temperature of our food we eat should match the warmth of our own body.
 Eating food too hot or too cold negatively impacts the digestive system.
 If a food or drink is too hot or too cold, keep it on your tongue for 10-12 seconds before swallowing.

 9) Eat Seasonal, Regional, and Reasonable